John Christie (serial killer): Conviction and execution

 On 29 June, Christie stated that he would not be making an appeal against his conviction.
 On 2 July Evans' mother wrote to Christie asking him to "confess all."
 On 8 July his MP, George Rogers, interviewed Christie for forty-five minutes about the murders.
 The following day Christie spoke to the Scott Henderson inquiry about the murders.
 Four days later the Home Secretary, David Maxwell-Fyfe, said that he could not find any grounds, medically or psychologically, for Christie to be reprieved.

 Among Christie's final visitors while in the condemned cell were an ex-army friend, Dennis Hague, on 13 July; the prison governor and Christie's sister, Phyllis Clarke, who both visited him on the night before his execution.
 Rogers also wanted to speak to Christie a second time on the night before his execution, but Christie refused to meet him again.
 According to both Hague and Clarke, Christie appeared resigned towards his death.

 Christie was hanged at 9:00 a.m. on 15 July 1953 at HM Prison Pentonville.
 His executioner was Albert Pierrepoint, who had hanged Evans.
 After being pinioned for execution, Christie complained that his nose itched.
-Pierrepoint assured him that, "It won't bother you for long."
+Pierrepoint mocked him, stating that, "It won't bother you for long."
 After the execution, Christie's body was buried in an unmarked grave within the precincts of the prison, as was standard practice for executed prisoners in the United Kingdom.